Top tips to reduce your cat’s risk of getting cancer

 Many owners want to do everything they can to reduce the chance of their cat developing cancer.
 While we can never predict or prevent this entirely, following the steps above will certainly help to safeguard your cats’ health in the long term.

-For more advice on keeping your cat happy and healthy, visit the Cats Protection website.
+For more advice on keeping your cat happy and healthy, visit our feline health hub.